Pony-Unicorn/Pony-Unicorn/README.md

 Hi, I'm Pony, a passionate self-taught Software developer 👋🏼

-- 💝 I'm a decentralized believer, not a believer in cryptocurrency.
+- 💝 I'm a decentralized believer, and I love building with crypto.
-- 🔭 Currently my main job GameFi. 📊 focused on quant trading strategy research.
+- 🔭 Currently my main job GameFi. focused on quant trading strategy research.
 - 🌱 I’m currently learning Algorithm design and Blockchain related knowledge.
 - 📫 How to reach me: Please create issues and try to write your intentions.